angrybacon/doomsday-wiki/markdown/articles/2021/10/27/legacypitday.md

 Deck style: Grixis Turbo Meandeck.
 [Decklist](https://mtgmelee.com/Decklist/View/167050)

-"This past weekend the guy from The Legacy Pit hosted an event in Frederick MD, this was the first large event since the start of the pandemic in NA.
-The tournament was only a few hours away driving from my house and, like a lot of other legacy enthusiasts, I was itching to play some paper legacy.
+> This past weekend the guy from The Legacy Pit hosted an event in Frederick MD,
+> this was the first large event since the start of the pandemic in NA.
+The
+> tournament was only a few hours away driving from my house and, like a lot of
+> other legacy enthusiasts, I was itching to play some paper legacy.
+>

-The general perception was the meta was being dominated by Ragavan/DRC/Urza's Saga decks.
-Out of those 3, Ragavan represented the biggest threat to my deck of
+> The general perception was the meta was being dominated by Ragavan/DRC/Urza's
+> Saga decks.
+Out of those 3, Ragavan represented the biggest threat to my deck
-choice: Doomsday.
-I didn’t really do any extensive testing or preparation for the event due to some family schedule changes and some other personal businesses, but I was did play a good number of leagues and tried a few different deck configurations.
-Eventually I settled on the “Kai Sawatari” Doomsday list, it’s the list most similar to the lists I was familiar and have had some previous good results.
+> of choice: Doomsday.
+I didn’t really do any extensive testing or preparation
+> for the event due to some family schedule changes and some other personal
+> businesses, but I was did play a good number of leagues and tried a few
+> different deck configurations.
+Eventually I settled on the *Kai Sawatari**
+> Doomsday list, it’s the list most similar to the lists I was familiar and have
+> had some previous good results.
+>

-So onto the event, we were required to submit decklists and register ahead of time since there wouldn’t be any in-person registration, with that being said I registered the Wednesday before the event."
+> So onto the event, we were required to submit decklists and register ahead of
+> time since there wouldn’t be any in-person registration, with that being said
+> I registered the Wednesday before the event.

 #### Round 1 vs Sam Roukas on {U}{W}{R} Sagavan.
 Loss (0-2)